top of page

 Close-up detail, feathers, colour, and character.

-It’s worth saying clearly, events like this happen because people give their time and expertise.
-Photographing the volunteers is just as important as photographing the birds, because the people are the story too.
+It’s worth saying clearly: events like this happen because people give their time and expertise.
+Photographing the volunteers is just as important as photographing the birds.
+The people are the story too.

 Portrait of a volunteer outdoors holding bird ringing equipment and cotton bags.